modmore/docs/en/02_ContentBlocks/v1.x/05_Input_Types/Images.md

 - Images, obviously!
 - Image-based icons in a call to action, especially useful when combined with other fields in a [Repeater](Repeater).

+## Cropping

+As of v1.8, the Image field supports cropping.
+This is configured on the field properties.
+[Read more about the image cropper in ContentBlocks](../Cropping)

 ## Related Settings

 See the [Configuration](../Configuration) documentation for a description of the available settings.